Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Experimental Setup

+The experiments first conduct a broad study to develop recommendations for the effective and reliable use of saliency methods on multivariate time series data.
+Second, it implements the recommendation as part of a study on the tool-use problem.

-Our experiments show a representative evaluation of the presented framework for the diverse field of time series.
-A broad evaluation is also necessary because saliency methods' explanations may be highly data-dependent.
+Our broad study conducts a representative evaluation of saliency methods and saliency metrics for the diverse data that are multivariate time series.
+Such a broad evaluation is also necessary because saliency methods' explanations may be highly data-dependent.
 Kindermans et al.~\cite{kindermansReliabilitySaliencyMethods2019} showed that explanations may change simply due to applying a global mean shift in data (and features).
 To achieve a more realistic evaluation, we experiment in various training settings that can change explanations~\cite{dombrowskiRobustExplanationsDeep2022}.
-We vary the model architectures that may learn different features or their regularization~\cite{aliExplainableArtificialIntelligence2023} that may influence what features the models rely on.
-We also select datasets from diverse domains that can be large, multivariate, and multi-class and show that saliency methods behave differently depending on the dataset.
-We choose classification problems from the UCR repository and a more complex segmentation dataset.
-Our study aggregates a total of 729 experiments.
+We vary the model architectures that may learn different features or their regularization~\cite{aliExplainableArtificialIntelligence2023} that may influence what features the models rely on, see Section~\ref{sec: model architectures}.
+We also select datasets from diverse domains that can be large, multivariate, and multi-class, and show that saliency methods behave differently depending on the dataset, see Section~\ref{sec: selected datasets}.
+Finally, we include a broad selection of saliency methods and explain their parameters in Section~\ref{sec: saliency methods}.

-This section is divided into three parts.
-First, we discuss the metrics for the classification task (faithfulness, sensitivity, stability, robustness, sanity).
-Next, we investigate the influence of regularized model training on the faithfulness variants TS and TI and explain their differences.
-Finally, we discuss the new localization metric for the segmentation task.
-The source code to reproduce our experiments is available at \url{https://github.com/crispchris/saliency}.